WarlockSyno/TrueNAS-Proxmox-VE-Storage-Plugin/wiki/Tools.md

 ---

-## Orphan Cleanup Tool
+## Orphan Cleanup

 ### Overview

-The orphan cleanup tool (`cleanup-orphans.sh`) detects and removes orphaned iSCSI resources on TrueNAS that result from failed operations or interrupted workflows.
+The orphan cleanup functionality is now integrated into the interactive installer (`install.sh`).
+It detects and removes orphaned iSCSI resources on TrueNAS that result from failed operations or interrupted workflows.

-**Location**: `tools/cleanup-orphans.sh`
+**Access Method**: Run `bash install.sh`, select "Diagnostics" from the main menu, then choose "Cleanup orphaned resources"

+**Note**: A standalone script (`tools/cleanup-orphans.sh`) is still available for automation or scripting purposes, but the integrated version in the installer is recommended for interactive use.

 ### What Are Orphaned Resources?